shimosaurus/mcu680/README.md

 `nil`

 ## mcu680:read()
 Reads values from the module.
-Module send output every 3 seconds.
-Then the callback runs.
+Module send output every 3 seconds, the callback is executed once after first message received.

 #### Syntax
 `mcu680:read(callback)`

 #### Parameters
-- `callback` callback function
+- `callback` function that receives all results when all conversions finish

 #### Callback function parameters
 - `temperature` temperature in Celsius multiplied by 100